• Skip to primary navigation

 In my family, this cornbread dressing recipe is a Thanksgiving must-have.

 If you’re a little confused about the name of this recipe, let me shed some light.
-What other places may call stuffing, the south calls dressing.
+What other places may call stuffing, the South calls dressing.
 The term dressing originated around 1850 when the Victorians decided that stuffing was too crude of a word to be used for the recipe.
 Oh, how things change!

-Dressing is a favorite among us southerners, most often made with cornbread instead of white bread.
+Dressing is a favorite among us Southerners, most often made with cornbread instead of white bread.
 This cornbread dressing recipe also uses biscuits, and it tastes exactly as I remember it.

 When it comes to Thanksgiving, no dinner is complete without dressing.
 It’s a family favorite and always one of the first dishes to be passed around the table.
 In fact, it’s probably one of the only items everyone will willingly take seconds of.